shionguha/teachingstats/README.md

 perceptron.html - A visualization of the perceptron algorithm with interactivity for fixing mis-classified points.
 Sample picture here: https://github.com/shionguha/teachingstats/blob/master/perceptron.png

 freq_versus_bayes_agree.R - A mini tutorial demonstrating a simple 2 group comparison using both frequentist as well as Bayesian perspectives as well as showing an example of when these 2 approaches agree well with each other.

+viz_understanding.R - A poorly performing naive time series model on weightlifting data to demonstrate why analysis without visualization is not a great idea.